 The adaptation to a particular level of light takes place also during the day, however, last much quicker than during the night.
 It can be noticed when a thunderstorm approaches.
 Usually, a thick cumulonimbus cloud blocks most of the direct sunlight, turning the daylight into the evening or even twilight conditions (especially for interiors) (Pic.
 11), which was also discussed in the light scattering issue.

-Another example can be found when we enter i.e. the basement, where the light level is really low and remains nocturnal conditions.
+Another example can be found when we enter i.e. the basement, where the light level is really low and remains in nocturnal conditions.
 A total solar eclipse is also an example of significant light changes.
 In this case, the human eye adaptation is still no longer than a few seconds.
 A key role in light transition plays a huge difference in luminosity between one area and another.
 A much more illuminated area ordinary draws out the details from the less illuminated area, which initially appears to look like a “dark or grey wall”.
 When an observer is closer to the transition area then some details behind this “wall” become visible (as long as the light has been scattered).
 This is strongly associated with the contrast phenomena issue, which is to be developed in the next section.

 The moment, when some details of the less illuminated region depend on the illumination difference between the bright and darker area as well as the medium, in which the light is scattered.
 Analyzing the pictures made by Apollo on Moon (Pic.
 12) I guess, that this process doesn’t work in a vacuum, where there are conditions for light scattering.